Frequently Asked Questions

 What is SBA?
 How does it work and what do officers and representatives do?

-SBA is a student-governed organization that acts in several roles on the Lewis & Clark Law School campus.
+SBA is a student-governed organization that acts carries out several roles on the Lewis & Clark Law School campus.
 We make sure that the opinions and concerns of the L&C student body are heard by the faculty and staff by acting as a liaison via our many committees and board representatives.
-We keep up on current events happening around campus, and give the students information they need on changes and events in our community.
+We keep up on current events happening around campus and give the students the information they need on changes and events in our community.
 We also organize awesome events to help students socialize and relax.
-Check out our Event Calendar to see what’s coming up next from the SBA and to make sure that you get your well-deserved break from the rigors of law school.
-Taking some time out to have fun is important, too!

 Back to top